ncroxon/gnu-efi/README.md

 	both.
 In order to generate correct output linker script preserves both types of hash sections.

-.dynsym, .symtab
+- .dynsym, .symtab

     The symbol tables used for ELF debugging

 A couple of more points worth noting about the linker script:

- o On IA-64, the global pointer symbol (__gp) needs to be placed such that the _entire_ EFI binary can be addressed using the signed 22-bit offset that the "addl" instruction affords.
+ - On IA-64, the global pointer symbol (__gp) needs to be placed such that the _entire_ EFI binary can be addressed using the signed 22-bit offset that the "addl" instruction affords.
 Specifically, this means that __gp should be placed at ImageBase + 0x200000.